Frequently Asked Questions

 The priority filing period for FAFSA is open from October 1st through March 2nd of each year.
-If you miss this deadline, you can still file a FAFSA, but you may not be considered for certain state and institutional grants.
+If you miss this deadline, you can still file a FAFSA through June 30th of the following year, but you may not be considered for certain state and institutional grants.

 Yes, you should renew your FAFSA application online in October 1st of every year.
 To update your FAFSA, go to http://www.FAFSA.ed.gov/

-If your income has changed significantly from the income reported on your FAFSA, you should discuss your options with a Financial Aid Advisor.
+If your income has changed significantly from the income reported on your FAFSA, you should discuss your options with the Financial Aid staff.

 You can transfer your FAFSA information to different schools by adding the school code to your existing FAFSA as the top listed school.

 If you've forgotten your PIN, you need to request a duplicate PIN at www.pin.ed.gov.
 Click on “Request A Duplicate Pin”, and you will be able to choose to receive your duplicate PIN by email, postal mail, or you can choose to view it instantly online.